Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Increased potency.

-• Increase in the number of active spermatozoa.
+• Increase in the number of active sperm.

-How does it affect people with diseases such as type I and type II diabetes
+How does it affect people with diabetes mellitus types I and II?

 • Normalization of blood sugar levels.

-• Reducing the risk of diabetes 2 types with constant use.
+• Reducing the risk of diabetes mellitus 2 types with constant use.

-• Prevention of retinopathy, a complication of diabetes that can later lead to blindness.
+• Preventing retinopathy is a complication of diabetes that can later lead to blindness.

 How to use it correctly